 Air dry

-The best way to dry compression shirts is to roll the garment in a dry towel, or gently press it to absorb the extra moisture.
+The best way to dry shirts is to roll the garment in a dry towel, or gently press it to absorb the extra moisture.

 Machine dry

 If using a dryer, the temperature dial should be set on a no-heat (low-heat) air drying cycle because excessive heat exposure can damage the elastic fibers of your compression shirts.
-If your garment contains a silicone band, using the no-heat dryer option will protect it.

 Tips For Taking Care of Your Compression Shirts